freeCodeCamp/guide/README.md

 ### Formatting example code

-Campers will likely use Guide articles as a quick reference to look up syntax.
+Campers will likely use Guide articles as a quick reference to look up the syntax.
 Articles should have simple real-world examples that show common-use cases of that syntax.

 Here are specific formatting guidelines for any code: